swati-gwc/MakeYourFirst_PR/README.md

-# Make Your First PR ON GitHub
+# Make Your First PR on GitHub

-For people who want to learn how to make a pull request to someone's repository.
+For people who want to learn how to make a pull request to someone's repository. </br>
-Feel Free to make a PR to this repo!!
+Feel Free to make a PR to this repo!!</br>
-No need to get scared and confused !!
+No need to get scared and confused !!</br>
 You may make mistake while creating a PR to this repo, but that is totally fine.
-This is exactly the reason why this repository is created.
+This is exactly the reason why this repository is created.</br>
 So you can TRY, FAIL, LEARN and then IMPROVE. :)

-You don't need to know any programming skill to make PR or contribute to this repository either, just follow the steps below and try to make a PR today.
+You don't need to know any programming skill to make PR or contribute to this repository either, just follow the steps below and try to make a PR today!

 ### What can you do to contribute to this repo?

 This repo is just for practise purpose, hence you can just add a folder in this repository.
 Name the folder as your GitHub username and inside that folder, you can add anything you like.
-Some suggestions will be that you can add any code, or project in any programming language you like, or you can simply add a readme file in that repo and write why you started with Open-source.
+Some suggestions will be that you can add any code, or project in any programming language you like, or you can simply add a readme file in that repo and write why you started with Open-source.</br>
 NOTE: THE FOLDER YOU WILL ADD MUST NOT BE EMPTY!

 ### Steps to make a PR